wso2/docs-updates/en/docs/updates/update-tool.md

 returns with `exit code 2`
 - Update tool takes backups of the current pack before performing updates.
 These backups are used when reverting the pack to the previous state.

+Watch our [Webinar on Updates 2.0](https://youtu.be/Z2XeRhzkdpI?t=1050) to witness how you could receive updates with WSO2 Updates 2.0